bmxdemo/bmxproject/logbook/postings/20180124_outofband_freqsweep/index.md

 ### 2 - Results

-There is clear out of band power.
+There is clear power showing up both in and out of band.
 Figure 1 shows the results with the log period antenna broadcasting.
 The dotted green lines show y=x/n, where n=1,2,3,...
 You can just see the y=x tones starting to make it through the bandpass filter at 1100 MHz.
 These tones are spaced 5 MHz apart.
 The other lines intersect clear